HELVE/HELVEOS/README.md

 "It is 26th April 2019, weather is cloudy, 20 degrees outside."

 /// Find a way to incorporate the weather and date)

+## Emergency Commands

+### Computer, talk me down [COMPLETE]

+> Operative, I need you to know that you're going to be okay.

+> Relax, take a deep breath and slowly exhale...
+Remember, thoughts and emotions are not your actual self.
+They are scripts running your body based on external factors.
+No need to attach significance to them.

+> Now, take a step back into your core self and see the bigger picture.

 helve.live/#nutri